yuvaly0/yuvaly0.github.io/_posts/notes-v8-deoptimization/2021-02-26-notes-v8-deoptimization.md

 deoptimization input data -> to know what kind of deoptimization is to be done, where are we going back? what kind of frame should we build, where to deoptimize (offset of bytecode)

-deoptimization types:
+deoptimization types:</br>
-eager: triggered type guard - code that has invalidated itself
+	eager: triggered type guard - code that has invalidated itself</br>
-lazy: optimized code that has been invalidated by the execution of other code
+	lazy: optimized code that has been invalidated by the execution of other code</br>
-soft: normal, the function was optimized too early
+	soft: normal, the function was optimized too early</br>

-dependencies in the context of deoptimization:
+dependencies in the context of deoptimization:</br>
-	installing code dependencies on a global variable, all code obj that depend on this var will be deopt once it is mutated it knows only when we check for the 'if' statement if we changed the global var
+	installing code dependencies on a global variable, all code obj that depend on this var will be deopt once it is mutated</br>
+	it knows only when we check for the 'if' statement if we changed the global var</br>

-the UseInfo class is used to describe a use of an input of a node. => AnyTagged: any - Truncation, tagged - UseInfo Truncation means how can I make this more specific kind machine representation is like 'useInfo' but more specific, e.g  'kWord64' instead of 'Tagged'
+the UseInfo class is used to describe a use of an input of a node. => AnyTagged: any - Truncation, tagged - UseInfo</br>
+Truncation means how can I make this more specific kind</br>
+machine representation is like 'useInfo' but more specific, e.g  'kWord64' instead of 'Tagged'</br>

-ProcessInput -> u can actually see the type for the input params -> UseInfo SetOutput -> sets the output type for the specified node
+ProcessInput -> u can actually see the type for the input params -> UseInfo</br>
+SetOutput -> sets the output type for the specified node</br>

-what's 'restriction type'? -> maybe what type could be input? like some kind of mechanism to restrict what input we can get machineType -> simplifies version of machineRepresentation
+what's 'restriction type'? -> maybe what type could be input? like some kind of mechanism to restrict what input we can get</br>
+machineType -> simplifies version of machineRepresentation</br>

-for every instr that could cause deopt, we have a block called frameStateDescriptor to give us information about the deopt now, it is using 'Translation' to get info of the output frame, this is input frame -> output frame. the StateValueList is a list of `StateValueDescriptor`, those are the inputs of the frameState, and u can link them to the var's job at the `Translation`.
+for every instr that could cause deopt, we have a block called frameStateDescriptor to give us information about the deopt now, it is using 'Translation' to get info of the output frame, this is input frame -> output frame.</br>
+the StateValueList is a list of `StateValueDescriptor`, those are the inputs of the frameState, and u can link them to the var's job at the `Translation`.